Using Wash-Checks Ultrasonic Cleaning Verification Test

 Do not leave the strips exposed to open air or light as this will damage the strips, resulting in inconclusive test results.
 It is important to ensure the test strips are stored in a cool, dry location within the provided foil pouch.

-All completed test strips can be easily stapled to a Wash-Check U monitor cleaning record for easy recall and by any audit inspection.
+All completed test strips can be easily stapled to a Wash-Checks U monitor cleaning record for easy recall or review by any audit inspection.

 Thank you for watching and if you have any further questions, please feel free to contact us.

 Designed to keep up with the hectic schedule of today’s large central sterile departments, the Triton series offers automatic lifts and large-capacity basins.

 Our freestanding ultrasonic cleaners provide unparalleled quality and power at an extremely economical price.